 The Maryland Code defines a wrongful act as neglect, default, an act, or a felonious act that would have entitled the deceased person to recover damages had they not died.
 Therefore, many personal injury cases can give rise to a wrongful death claim.

-Our Dundalk wrongful death attorneys at William G. Kolodner Personal Injury Lawyers handle all types of wrongful death claims.
+Our Dundalk wrongful death attorneys at WGK Personal Injury Lawyers handle all types of wrongful death claims.

 Common types of wrongful death cases include, but are not limited to: